Transfer Station #2 (Kingsville)

 Scrap metal items (i.e. swing sets, barbeques, etc.) can be dropped off free of charge.

-- Tires and tires with rims are currently accepted
+- Both tires with AND without rims are currently accepted.

 - For loose tires without rims, tubes need to be removed and disposed of as garbage